arfoll/rs232server/README.md

 this series of amps and the x40R series since there is tvarc inputs etc...
 Currently it's very very basic.

-Azur Service:
-All CA receivers should work apart from the 540R v1-2 (v3 should work) as they do not have an rs232 port.
-Azur 340R (tested on SW version 1.3, protocol version 1.1) Azur 640R (tested on SW version 1.5, protocol version 1.0)

 Lgtv Service:
 LG M2762DP (UK model)